YerkoPalma/ideas/README.md

 I think that an awesome new version of the popular game could be made.
 A web version and an awesome holographic version.

 ## Config manager

+> Centralized manager for config files of npm modules

 ### description: